 Pronounced "zy-write."
-A venerable text editor and word processing program used extensively in the newspaper and magazine industry throughout the 1980s as well as by professional writers around the world.
-Developed by XyQuest, Inc., Billerica, MA, XyWrite was the most user-customizable word processor ever developed, offering a remappable keyboard, customizable menus and a complete, although cryptic, programming language that could be used to perform any function on the text.
-XyWrite was the first DOS program to provide complete typographic control over the page layout.
-Like HTML and XMLXyWrite generates ASCII text and uses embedded tags for formatting and labeling similar to HTML and XML.
-The tags are normally hidden, except for a triangle symbol, but can be easily revealed when required (see example below).
-This single feature made XyWrite indispensable for editors who needed to see where typesetting commands were embedded without coded tags getting in the way of their writing.From DOS to WindowsXyWrite III Plus was the last DOS version from the original line, and a Windows version was later created (see XyWrite for Windows).
+A venerable text editor and word processing program developed by XyQuest, Inc., Billerica, Massachusetts.
+Introduced for DOS in 1982, XyWrite provided complete typographic control over the page layout.
+Throughout the 1980s and 1990s, it was used extensively in the newspaper and magazine industry as well as by professional writers worldwide.The most user-customizable word processor ever developed, XyWrite offered a mappable keyboard, customizable menus and a complete, although extremely cryptic, programming language that could be used to perform numerous functions on the text.Like HTML and XMLXyWrite generates ASCII text and uses embedded tags like HTML and XML but with different open/close characters.
+The tags are normally hidden, except for a triangle symbol, but they are quickly revealed when required (see example below).
+This single feature made XyWrite indispensable for editors who needed to see where typesetting commands were embedded without distracting tags getting in the way of their writing.From DOS to WindowsXyWrite III Plus was the last DOS version from the original line, and a Windows version was later created (see XyWrite for Windows).
 XyWrite 4 for DOS evolved from Signature, a graphics-based version intended to succeed IBM's DisplayWrite, but that alliance never came to fruition.
-In the early 1990s, XyWrite products were acquired by The Technology Group, Baltimore, MD, which closed its doors in 2001.
+In 1992, XyWrite products were acquired by The Technology Group, Baltimore, MD, which closed its doors in 2001.
 See Nota Bene.